alt1f923/python_tutorial/chapter one/README.md

   Now before you go and start naming variables willy-nilly.
 There are commonly accepted conventions for how you should name things, as I introduce new concepts I'll say what their naming convention is, but as for what we have covered so far by [PEP 8](https://www.Python.org/dev/peps/pep-0008/):
    * Variable names should be completely lowercase with words separated by an underscore
    * Globals (Variables that can be accessed from anywhere in the code and can be changed) should follow the same convention as variables
-   * Constants (Variables that you can access for later, and which shouldn't be changed e.g. `PI = 3.14`) should be completely uppercase with words seperated by an underscore
+   * Constants (Variables that you can access for later, and which shouldn't be changed e.g. `PI = 3.14`) should be completely uppercase with words separated by an underscore

   I wouldn't worry too much about globals or constants, as you probably won't be needing to use them for a while.